gokcehan/lf/doc.md

 ## promptfmt (string) (default `\033[32;1m%u@%h\033[0m:\033[34;1m%d\033[0m\033[1m%f\033[0m`)

 Format string of the prompt shown in the top line.
-Special expansions are provided, `%u` as the user name, `%h` as the host name, `%w` as the working directory, `%d` as the working directory with a trailing path separator, `%f` as the file name, and `%F` as the current filter. `%S` may be used once and will provide a spacer so that the following parts are right-aligned on the screen.
+Special expansions are provided, `%u` as the user name, `%h` as the hostname, `%w` as the working directory, `%d` as the working directory with a trailing path separator, `%f` as the filename, and `%F` as the current filter. `%S` may be used once and will provide a spacer so that the following parts are right-aligned on the screen.
 The home folder is shown as `~` in the working directory expansion.
 Directory names are automatically shortened to a single character starting from the leftmost parent when the prompt does not fit the screen.